Active Writing (Part 2): Active Language (Grammar, sentence structure, linguistics)

 Keep your message simple.
 What’s the idea you’re trying to impart here?
 Basically, it’s that: Richard hated chocolate, right?

-So how might one say that creatively?
+So how might one say that creatively, and yet without losing your basic premise?
 How about: Richard couldn’t understand the world’s love affair with chocolate.
 On his tongue, the candy oozed like motor oil, and tasted, to his best perception, like dirty butter.

 A simple thought, distinctly perceived, clearly transmitted.
 Active, not passive.